capnproto/capnproto/doc/rpc.md

 }
 {% endhighlight %}

-This a very clean interface for interacting with a file system.
+This is a very clean interface for interacting with a file system.
 But say you are using this interface over a satellite link with 1000ms latency.
 Now you have a problem:  simply reading the file `foo` in directory `bar` takes four round trips!